-Follow this link for more information from the government regarding what people can and can't do published on 15th May
+Follow this link for more information from the government regarding what people can and can't do updated on 9th July 2020.

 NEW COVID-19 WHATSAPP INFORMATION SERVICE

 The Government has now launched a Coronavirus Information Service on WhatsApp.
 The free service is an automated ‘chatbot’ that will allow people to get answers to the most common questions about COVID-19 directly from government.
 It aims to further reduce the burden on NHS services, including 111, combat the spread of the virus and ensure people stay at home and save lives.
 It’s as easy as sending a message ‘hi’ to the dedicated number on WhatsApp.

 RETIRED OR FORMER SOCIAL WORKERS NEEDED TO SUPPORT CORNWALL’S MOST VULNERABLE

 Cornwall Council has asked anyone living in Cornwall who has experience of working in social care - including retired social workers or those who have recently left the profession - to help them maintain the support provided to vulnerable families, children and adults through the Covid-19 pandemic.

 Please register your interest via email to email@example.com

 who will contact you to gain further details of your qualifications and skill set.

 It is reported that an increase in domestic abuse incidents is expected due to the increased pressure of physical distancing or self-isolation.

 Please use the following links if you are concerned about domestic abuse: